 The top interchanges are for each second German respondent a better remuneration and benefits.
 This is followed by better advancement opportunities (29 percent) and work-life balance (25 percent).
 Thus Germany is on a global average with regard to the main reasons for change.
 However, in countries where the young apprentices are less fortunate, the opportunities for further training tend to be more important than in countries with more fortunate employees.

-The Global Workforce Happiness Index provides a global overview while providing detailed insight into your target audience, countries, companies and industries.
-Especially in connection with data on reasons for change or on the internal image of companies, specific data-based strategies can be developed for the retention of top talents.
+The Global Workforce Happiness Index offers one weltbroad overview and enables the samezeitig a detailed insight depending on the target group, countries, companies and industries.
+Particularly in connection with data on reasons to change or on the internal image of companies, specific data-based strategies can be developed to retain top talent.